 - Neutral evolution was unaffected by age, sex or International Staging System (ISS) grade

-- Tumors with IGH translocations had a greater propensity towards neutral evolution than hyperdiploidic tumors, as shown by R2 values:
+- Tumors with IGH translocations had a greater propensity towards neutral evolution than hyperdiploidic tumors, as shown by R

 - IGH translocations are hypothezised to bring about earlier mutational events, providing increased ‘tumor fitness’ compared with hyperdiploidy and relative independence from microenvironmental factors